dev-KC20/ocr-p13/README.md

     remember credentials were provided on step 8. of the above '1. local' section.

-You could also do stepS 1,2 &3 in one by:
+You could also do stepS 1,2 &3 in one with:

 `docker run --env-file .env -p 8000:8000 -i -t $DOCKER_USERNAME/$IMAGE_REPO:$CIRCLE_SHA1`

 ![](img/p13-docker-local-run-2022-08-09-191638.png)

 ## 3. remote

 OC Lettings had already a good practise to commit its source code changes to a github repo.
 We decided to add remote checks of the source base for linting issues as well as tests regression.
-If successfull, a docker image is built and store on the company DockerHub repo.
+If successfull, a docker image is built and stored on the company DockerHub repo.
 It is this very image that we recommend the developer use when they need to locally run the OC Lettings web site.

 The last part of our CI/CD pipeline is to push the image to our heroku app and run it from there.

 ![pipeline organisation](img/p13-pipeline-organisation.png)

 Also shown on the picture, the monitoring is done thru the sentry.io solution.

 ### What do you need to run the CI/CD pipeline

 - GitHub account in order to clone and host your own code

 ![github repo](img/p13-github-repo-2022-08-09-191023.png)